-The Alaska Professional Teaching Practices Commission (PTPC77) governs educators' ethical and professional standards and their compliance with state law and contractual obligations.
+The Alaska Professional Teaching Practices Commission (PTPC) governs educators' ethical and professional standards and their compliance with state law and contractual obligations.
 Certificate holders fund the Commission.
 The Commission reports by fiscal year.
 In FY2023, it accepted 48 cases to be investigated and sanctioned 18 educators.
 The number of educators sanctioned is above the yearly average of 13 sanctioned educators over the past 15 years.
 Sanctions may vary from warnings to suspensions and revocations of certificates.
-View the FY2023 Annual Report at 2023 PTPC Annual Report78.
+The FY2023 Annual Report provides additional details about the Commission's actions.